 Given the proposed legislation and public opinion in favor of legalizing lane splitting, it is crucial to continue the conversation and consider this practice’s potential benefits and safety implications.
 However, as of now, motorcyclists in Texas need to adhere to the existing laws and regulations, which prohibit lane splitting on the state’s roadway.

 While permissible in certain areas, Lane splitting and filtering are not without risks.
-Studies and statistics have shed light on these potential dangers, providing valuable insights into this practice’s safety concerns.
+Studies and statistics have shed light on these potential dangers, including the risk of a lane splitting accident, providing valuable insights into this practice’s safety concerns.

 One notable study by the University of California Berkeley in 2015 analyzed the safety aspects of lane splitting, specifically in California, where it is legally permitted.
 The study revealed that lane splitting can be executed safely, but with an important caveat – motorcyclists should maintain a speed of 15 mph or less than the surrounding traffic.
 This finding emphasizes the significance of maintaining a reasonable speed differential to ensure the safety of motorcyclists and other road drivers.